Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

-Trauma forced me to stop feeling how I really felt.
-The pain, hurt were too much.
+Trauma forced me to stop feeling how I felt.
+The pain, and hurt were too much.
 It felt too uncomfortable to feel that I stopped feeling.
 Not just my emotions but also, who I was inside – the internal body sensations within my body – my felt sense.

 I now realize I had been unconsciously holding my breath to hold in my emotions, numbing my body to any feeling.
 And I have been doing it a long time, over 40 years since my mother died.